wilsonzlin/ooml/README.md

                 <br>

                 <!--
-                    Serialisation is tightly built in to all objects and arrays -->
+                    Serialisation is tightly built in to all objects and arrays.
+                -->
                 <button handle-click="this.handleSerialisationButtonClick">Serialise this list</button>
             </div>